Declared a National Historic Site in 1988, Fairmont Banff Springs is known as a symbol in Canada’s rich and diverse history.

 With the hotel reopening after the war, in 1945, a new era of tourism and travel was upon the Banff Springs Hotel.

-In 1969 in order to survive it was decided that the Banff Springs Hotel would remain open year-round.
+In 1969 it was decided that the Banff Springs Hotel would remain open year-round.
 The aim was to showcase Banff National Park as a winter locale as well.
-The move proved to be a major success.
+The move proved to be a significant success.

-In 1988, the hotel was deemed a National Historic Site.
+In 1988, the hotel became a National Historic Site.

-The future would hold major pivotal moments for the hotel.
-With renovation and renewal being the focus, the hotel would undergo another expansion, the building of a conference centre, a spa and much more.
+The future would hold significant pivotal moments for the hotel.
+With renovation and renewal being the focus, the hotel would undergo another expansion, building a conference centre, a spa and much more.

-Today, the hotel continues to deliver superior service and excellence, while still showcasing growth and adaptability.
+Today, the hotel continues to deliver superior service while still showcasing growth and adaptability.

 “A haven of gracious living in a setting of breath-taking beauty, where visitors from all over the world return year after year; once visited, Banff Springs calls again.” – Castle in the Air, CPR brochure, 1935